rbaxter1/redis-hackathon-2021/readme.md

 - [Redis](https://redis.io/) powers the persistence layer.
 Using the [RedisGraph](https://oss.redislabs.com/redisgraph/) available from [Redis Labs](https://redislabs.com/) and provides fast, sophisticated graph operations making data management and querying easy.

 - The back-end server is written in [Python](https://www.python.org/).
 Redis is accessed though the [redis-py module](https://docs.redislabs.com/latest/rs/references/client_references/client_python/).
 We also use the [redisgraph-py module](https://github.com/RedisGraph/redisgraph-py).

+- We use [RedisInsight](https://redislabs.com/redis-enterprise/redis-insight/) to visualize the system graph and run ad hoc queries.

 - All backend components are deployed to [Docker](https://www.docker.com/) containers.
 You can easily launch the entire back-end with a simple `docker compose up` command.